 Pivoting is the exceptional method of utilizing an instance (likewise alluded to as a ‘plant’ or ‘foothold’) to have the option to move around inside a network.
 Fundamentally utilizing the main compromised system to permit and even guide in the exploit of others, in any case, blocked off systems.

-Pivoting alludes to a technique used by the pen-testers that utilization of a compromised system to attack other different systems on the same network to dodge limitations, for example, firewall, which may deny direct admittance to all machines.
-For instance, if an attacker hacks a web-server on a corporate network, the aggressor would then be able to utilize the compromised web-server to attack other different systems on the network.
+Pivoting alludes to a technique used by the pen-testers that utilization of a compromised system to attack other different systems on the same network to dodge limitations, for example, a firewall, which may deny direct admittance to all machines.
+For instance, if an attacker hacks a web server on a corporate network, the aggressor would then be able to utilize the compromised web server to attack other different systems on the network.
 These kinds of attacks are frequently called multi-layered attacks.
 Pivoting is otherwise called island bouncing.

 Types of Pivoting

-Pivoting can additionally be recognized into Proxy Pivoting and VPN Pivoting.
+Pivoting can additionally be recognized in Proxy Pivoting and VPN Pivoting.

 1. Proxy pivoting for the most part portrays the act of diverting traffic through an undermined target utilizing an intermediary payload on the machine and propelling attacks from the PC.
 This sort of pivoting is confined to certain TCP and UDP ports that are upheld by the intermediary.